SPIRAL STABLIZATION TECHNIQUE (SPS)

 • Certificate Course - Level 1

-A 4-day course is for those seeking to master the SPS system for profound personal transformation or to integrate it into a professional practice.
+A 4-day course is for those seeking to master the SPS techniques for profound personal transformation or to integrate it into a professional practice.

 In SPS Discovery Workshop, you will: